PoTsungChen/Global-Layoff-Analysis/README.md

 # 📊 Global Layoff Anslysis

 ## 🖼️Contxt
 In a volatile economic climate, organizations require clear visibility into labor market shifts to make informed decisions regarding talent acquisition and competitive positioning.
 Decision-makers need to evaluate industry risk, geographic hotspots, and the correlation between funding stages and long-term stability to optimize capital investments.
-This analysis provides data-driven insights into corporate budgeting and stratigic capital allocation.
+This analysis provides data-driven insights into corporate budgeting and strategic capital allocation.

 ## 🧩Business Problems